nwmaker/imageop/README.md

 So the opacity can be used to show or hide an image.
 Here is a [reference](http://css3.bradshawenterprises.com/cfimg/) to play with CSS, sometimes with jQuery.
 Ctrl-click to inpsect one particular element.

+This techniques can be used to create zoom-in-out or rotate.

 ## Reference
 * [CSS or CSS+jQuery](http://css3.bradshawenterprises.com/cfimg/)
 * [React-motion based, advanced TODO](https://github.com/souporserious/react-view-pager)